kennethsinder/skypesearch/README.md

 ![coverage badge](https://cdn.rawgit.com/kennethsinder/skypesearch/master/coverage.svg)

 Command-line script to search for a particular string in group conversations created by Skype (in local sqlite3 db).
-Skype for Linux does not support group chats, so for now this only works on Windows.
+Skype for Linux did not support group chats at the time of producing this tool; for now SkypeSearch only works on Windows.

 ## Getting Started